aerickt/lapwing-for-beginners/src/Chapter-04.md

 ![](img/4-main-window.png)

-Click on the checkmarks next to each dictionary to disable them.
+Click on the check marks next to each dictionary to disable them.
 After you've done this, Plover will output raw steno when you write a key.
 Simply press the key that is prompted during the drills.
 If you make a mistake, press the asterisk key to backspace.

 ### Why does Plover output a hyphen?

-With your dictionaries unchecked, try pressing the right side "T" key (or really any nonvowel on the right side).
+With your dictionaries unchecked, try pressing the right side "T" key (or really any consonant key on the right side).
 You'll notice that Plover outputs `-T` with a hyphen.
 The hyphen indicates that this "T" is on the right side of the keyboard.
 If you are prompted to press `S`, you must press the "S" key on the left side.
 If you see `-S`, this indicates that the S is on the right side and so you must press the right side "S" key.

-This hyphen is included in all strokes that contain only right hand keys.
+This hyphen is included in all strokes that contain only right hand consonant keys.
 If you were to press the right hand "R", "P", and "L" keys, Plover would output `-RPL`.
 If a stroke contains a vowel or the asterisk, however, the hyphen is omitted.
+This syntax of raw steno makes it easy to differentiate repeat letter keys on both sides of the keyboard.

 ### How should I start?